 Frank Turner and the Sleeping Souls, need I say more?
 The whole bloody venue was vibrating and possibly moved a few inches thats how intense the crowd was.
 Straight into action with the full piece and just so happy to be here.
 It also marks show number 2540 I’m not even joking.
 We were spoiled with a huge huge set. the full band, Frank going solo and an encore!
 Top highlights was “If I Ever Stay” like this and pretty much all the tracks played the crowd gave it all but this track made the whole night feel that extra special.

 Frank actually said there are only two rules for his show.
 One, if you know the words you sing and dance along as loudest you can.
-Two, don’t be a dickhead, we are a community all here to enjoy the night.
+Two, don’t be an idiot, we are a community all here to enjoy the night.
 He spoke about doing live streams was good but it doesn’t compare to actually playing live in front of a crowd, dancing and singing with friends and strangers.
 We need music, we can’t go without it, as you know it’s been hell for the past 18 months and a lot of people who got affected were the people who make the show happen, from the venue staff, security the band the crowd of course.
 Playing a new song ‘The Gathering’ helps to set the tone on what he’s on about and it was perfect.
 A new album is also due out.. next year hopefully in Jan- Feb time, one can hope.
 The whole night has been flawless and you can tell a lot of fans needed this escape so did Frank and the band.
 Pretty much all the gems were played of course on a huge set list and another new track to I sadly can’t remember the name of it because trying to take notes while the crowd are giving it all is a challenge but I must say it was brilliant!

 This show is a huge stepping stone the music scene not just to the bands but to the people as it gives us all hope and joy that no matter what goes on live music is out escape from reality.
 God I’ve missed this.